crdrost/essay-seeds/misc/reimagining the web.md

 Similarly, I think message-passing logic makes so much sense.
 What I'm really saying above is that `x` should accept `fn` as a message.

+Or, of course, we could just use Lua.